Projections

 Tiling the world in the Spilhaus projection

-I’ve read several times that maps in the Spilhaus project tile but not seen any examples.
+I’ve read several times that maps in the Spilhaus project tile, but I’ve not seen any examples.
 Well here’s my demonstration of what that looks like.

-World map in Spilhaus projection tiled - there are 16 tiles in this image.
+World map in Spilhaus projection tiled - there are 16 tiles, or repeats of the map, in this image.

-World map in Spilhaus projection tiled - there are 16 tiles in this image.
+World map in Spilhaus projection tiled - there are 16 tiles, or repeats of the map, in this image.

 Data